 (Data sourced from Numbeo)

 Transferring money to Estonia from the US

-Speaking of living costs, if you’re thinking of moving to Estonia, you’ll probably need to convert some of your savings into euros.
+If you’re thinking of moving to Estonia, you’ll probably need to convert some of your American dollars into euros.

 Working in Estonia

 Estonia is a great place for innovative expats.

 From having the third-most startups per person in Europe, and the fact that half of the votes in its 2019 election were electronic, to the free wifi in all public places – this is a nation solving problems in progressive ways, especially in its capital, Tallinn.

 Plus, if you want to move to a European country where people speak English every day, Estonia is one of the best places to live, according to a 2016 European Commission report.

 - A 35x45mm color photo of yourself

 - A travel document (usually your passport)